What can I do with Machine Learning Studio (classic)?

 Deploying a predictive analytics web service

 Once your predictive analytics model is ready, you can deploy it as a web service right from Machine Learning Studio (classic).
-For more information on this process, see Deploy an Azure Machine Learning web service.
+For more information on this process, see Deploy an Machine Learning web service.